Benta63/Binary-Image-Segmentation/README.md

 #### Notes
 * May want to weight QuickShift algorithm as it takes significantly more time to run.
 Would need to set a timeit function
+ * Additionally, weight all algorithms by time taken.
 * LabelOne changes already labeled images to binary.
   * Useful if the images are labeled with more than two colors
 * May have to clone scikit-image from git, as regular installation installs 0.14 and does not include flood_fill
 * We used Python 3.5.3 in order to use the Pillow library.
 However, with some changes to how we view images, it may be possible to use matplotlib instead.
-If we use matplotlib, we can use a later version of Python.
+If we use matplotlib, we can use any version of Python.